-Most of us have friends who follow a strict diet and workout regime throughout the week, but live on beer and fried food throughout the weekend.
+Most of us have friends who follow a strict diet and workout regime throughout the week but live on beer and fried food throughout the weekend.
 They seem to have almost the same logic behind this behaviour – They eat right throughout the week and exercise more on Saturday so that they can indulge themselves, have fun, and relax during the weekend.
-This is the logic which we can follow when we plan our spending.
+This is the logic that we can follow when we plan our spending.

 Many articles that we find on the internet are about planning our necessary spending or how to invest money adequately.
-However, we might not be helping ourselves on a long-term plan, if we avoid things that give us pleasure and by compelling ourselves to curb our desires.
+However, we might not be helping ourselves on a long-term plan, if we avoid things that give us pleasure and by compelling us to curb our desires.

 Additional Reading: Prepare Early in Life to Manage 5 Common Financial Accidents

 - You should have a Cheat Day in Financial Planning as well

 All effective workout and diet plans have a cheat day.
 Similarly, we need a cheat day in financial planning so that we can cater to our temptations.
 By not catering to small temptations and by controlling our desires continuously, we lose it one day and indulge ourselves in binge spending.
 Thus, by not catering to desires at all, we lead ourselves to binge spending that can land us in debt.
 Such debts lead us to financial troubles.

 - Prioritize your Expenses Rather Than Curbing Them

 Those who manage their finances well usually prioritize their expenses wisely.
 They judge which investment deserves most of their funds and which expenses they should make or avoid making.
 Deciding upon the pleasures you really want to indulge in and are, almost essential for your emotional well-being (within the bounds of the reason of course!), will enable you to prioritize your spending in order to spend money optimally.